 A BSN in just over three years.

-Students can earn a Bachelor of Science in Nursing (BSN) in as little as 39 months, without requiring an LVN certification.
+Students can earn a Bachelor of Science in Nursing (BSN) in as little as 39 months.
 Once you have been assigned a start date, you won't have to worry about wait lists to get the classes you need.

 BSN Program Curriculum